Baby-Monkey/TA_21/SimpleBooks_API/bug_report.md

     - At the end of the test

 ## Title: Unexpected response for get all books endpoint when using limit parameter equal to zero
 - Steps to reproduce
   - use get method for endpoint "https://simple-books-api.glitch.me/books?type=&limit=0"
   - verify the response status code
   - verify the response json body
 - Actual result
   - the received response status code is 200
   - the json response returns a list with all available books
 - Expected result
   - the received response status code to be 400
   - the json response contains an object with error key "Invalid value for query parameter 'limit'.
 Must be greater than 1."

+## Title: Unexpected response for get all books endpoint when using limit parameter equal to -1
+- Steps to reproduce
+  - use get method for endpoint "https://simple-books-api.glitch.me/books?type=&limit=-1"
+  - verify the response status code
+  - verify the response json body
+- Actual result
+  - the received response status code is 400
+  - the response returns a dictionary with a key "error" and value "Invalid value for query parameter 'limit'.
+Must be greater than 0."
+- Expected result
+  - the received response status code is 400
+  - the response returns a dictionary with a key "error" and value "Invalid value for query parameter 'limit'.
+Must be greater than 1."